 A manuscript authored by a team from The Vert Mooney Research Foundation (DBA US Spine & Sport Foundation) and Spine & Sport Physical Therapy (www.spineandsport.com) was recently published in the APTA Physical Therapy Journal of Policy, Administration, and Leadership:

 Katz R, Schwartz S, Phelps B, Faust S, Mortimer D, Verna JL, Mayer JM.
 Telehealth in physical therapy practice for musculoskeletal disorders: case series.
-The APTA Physical Therapy Journal of Policy, Administration, and Leadership, 2022 (accepted for publication).
+The APTA Physical Therapy Journal of Policy, Administration, and Leadership, November 2022.

 Study Design: Administrative case report.

 Objectives: The objectives of this paper are to: 1. summarize the current regulatory considerations for physical therapy telehealth services for musculoskeletal disorders; 2. describe the implementation process of a telehealth program by an outpatient physical therapy organization across its 20 clinics during the SARS-CoV-2 (COVID-19) pandemic; and 3. provide recommendations for regulatory, organizational and research changes needed to support implementation of long-term telehealth services in musculoskeletal physical therapy practice.

 Background: The COVID-19 pandemic has greatly disrupted the delivery of healthcare services.
 Telehealth provides a possible solution for improving delivery of services by enhancing access and fostering patient-centered approaches but has not been well-described in physical therapy practice.